 Our operation idea

-Acting as a unified agency, the Finnish Competition and Consumer Authority secures that financial competition and consumer protection function well.
+The Finnish Competition and Consumer Authority secures that financial competition and consumer protection function well.

 Securing financial competition and consumer protection help to maintain such order in market that consumers can trust and that creates preconditions for economic growth.
 We are a valued and credible expert, policymaker and partner that other stakeholders consider important – also internationally.